jenvomo/tacobrite/README.md

  * Browse events
  * Create events
  * Manage events created
+ * Get tickets for an event

 ## Future Directions
  * Google maps integration for event locations
- * Register for an event
  * Event categories
  * Search for a specific event or by location
  * Bookmark events